 Constant Declarations

-A constant declaration is introduced by the const
+A constant declaration is introduced by the const keyword, followed by an

 identifier for the constant, an optional colon and an explicit type, an equals